This post contains affiliate links. Read the full disclosure here.

 But here’s the thing: most traditional peanut butter cookies that I’ve tried are dry and crumbly, and I’m more of a gooey soft cookie kind of person.

-These dairy free peanut butter cookies provide all the nostalgia of the traditional recipes, but with the soft chewy texture of a chocolate chip cookie.
+These dairy free peanut butter cookies provide all the nostalgia of the traditional recipes, but with the soft chewy texture of a classic chocolate chip cookie.

-Why These Chewy Peanut Butter Cookies Work
+Why You’ll Love My Chewy Peanut Butter Cookies

 • Peanut butter has a tendency to make cookies dry and chalky.
 This recipe uses just the right ratio of butter to peanut butter and a low amount of flour to create a soft middle.